pygfx/pygfx/docs/transparency.rst

 Most users don't have to worry much about what the methods mean.
 Though it's good to understand that the "opaque" and "stochastic" methods produce opaque fragments, and by default have ``depth_write=True``.
-The renderer sorts these objects front-to back to avoid overdraw (for performance).
+The renderer sorts these objects front-to-back to avoid overdraw (for performance).

 In contrast, the "composite" and "weighted" methods result in semi-transparent fragments, and by default have ``depth_write=False``.
 The renderer sorts these object back-to-front to